top of page

 Why Use the HSA

-What does the HSA Assess
+What Does the HSA Assess

-and afterschool settings.
+The HSA is a data-driven tool to promote social-emotional development in young people in schooland afterschool settings.
 The HSA has 14 scales that are grouped into three domains: resiliencies, learning and school engagement, and relationships.

 Action